Strictly Come Dancing 2020 start time: Your guide as the show returns

 Who are the professionals returning for Strictly 2020?

-We now know who the Strictly Come Dancing 2020 professionals will be this year.
-Surprisingly, there’s been a couple of big names missing following Kevin Clifton’s exit and AJ Pritchard’s last-minute departure.
-It’s currently unknown whether they will be replaced.
+There are a couple of big names absent from the list of professionals this year following Kevin Clifton’s exit and AJ Pritchard’s last-minute departure.

-However, Oti Mabuse’s husband, Romanian dancer Marius Lepure, has reportedly joined the cast as one of the professional backing dancers, who will take part in the group performances only.
+However, Gorka Marquez is now back in the main cast, having been left without a celebrity partner last year.
+He’s been paired up with EastEnders star Maisie Smith.

 This year, the professionals are as follows: